CodexLink/CodexLink/README.md

 ### Current State

-I'm currently doing volunteer work with JuanLoop ([Facebook Page](https://www.facebook.com/itsJuanLoop) | [Site](https://www.itsjuanloop.com/)) as a **Software Engineer** for the sake of building my foundation while working with my hobbies and personal projects.
+[1] I'm currently doing a **low-key**-volunteer work with JuanLoop ([Facebook Page](https://www.facebook.com/itsJuanLoop) | [Site](https://www.itsjuanloop.com/)) as a **Software Engineer** for the sake of building my foundation while working with my hobbies and personal projects.

 My current role is **Backend Developer**, I handle CI, error reports, analytics integration, AWS services and much more.
 Technically involved in the Full-Stack workflow but my main focus is the backend integration.

+[2] I'm currently focused and interested on creating an automation strategy for trading.
+This is why I'm not currently active at my personal projects.

 ### Preferences